|Rewards Rating:||4.7 / 5|

 What are Marriott points worth?

-We value Marriott points at around 0.8 cents apiece, although the value you’ll get ultimately depends on the redemption you make.
-Marriott points are less valuable than rewards you’ll earn with some other travel credit cards — especially airline cards and flexible rewards cards, such as the Chase Sapphire Preferred® Card — but more valuable than many other hotel points such as Hilton Honors points.
+Based on Bankrate’s calculations, we value Marriott points at around 0.7 cents apiece, although the value you’ll get ultimately depends on the redemption you make.
+Marriott points are less valuable than rewards you’ll earn with some other travel credit cards — especially airline cards and flexible rewards cards, such as the Chase Sapphire Preferred® Card — but slightly higher than some hotel rewards programs, including Hilton Honors and Best Western Rewards.

-Once you sign up for the Marriott Bonvoy Boundless™ Credit Card, you can rack up a decent number of points on everything you buy — particularly on paid hotel stays with the Marriott Bonvoy brand.
+Once you sign up for the Marriott Bonvoy Boundless® Credit Card, you can rack up a decent number of points on everything you buy — particularly on paid hotel stays with the Marriott Bonvoy brand.
 You get six points per $1 spent at Marriott hotels, and you also get two points per $1 on all other purchases.
+Additionally, earn 3 points per dollar on select categories such as gas stations, grocery stores and restaurant purchases up to a combined total of $6,000 annually.

 Keep in mind that points are doled out on top of rewards you earn for belonging to the Marriott Bonvoy program.
 Marriott Bonvoy members already earn 10 points per $1 spent at most Marriott hotels.